How Big Is 64 oz? Understanding Volume and Conversions

 Q: Is 64 oz a lot of liquid?

 A: Whether 64 oz is a "lot" depends entirely on the context.
-For an individual's daily water intake, it's a considerable amount.
-However, for a large gathering or event, it might be considered a relatively small quantity.
+Consider this: for an individual's daily water intake, it's a considerable amount.
+On the flip side, for a large gathering or event, it might be considered a relatively small quantity.

 Q: How many servings are in 64 oz of juice?

 A: This depends on the serving size.
-If a serving is 8 oz, then there are 8 servings in 64 oz.
+In practice, if a serving is 8 oz, then there are 8 servings in 64 oz.
 If servings are smaller or larger, the number of servings will vary accordingly.

 Q: Can I easily find containers that hold exactly 64 oz?